 Secondly, because Santorini is a volcano, the soil for growing grapes is very unique.
 It results in extremely acidic and mineral tastes in wine.
 The main variety is Assyrtiko and it’s described by winemakers as, lots of minerality, and very little aromas.
 It’s not a very pleasant wine to drink and especially not if the bottles costs 20-30 euros!

-We visited about 5 different wineries and my favorite experience was at Estate Argyos (least favorite was Hatzidakis: stingy pours and snobby service).
+I visited about 5 different wineries and my favorite experience was at Estate Argyos (least favorite was Hatzidakis: stingy pours and snobby service).
 I’d recommend this stop if you’d like to learn about the unique Santorini viniculture and enjoy the wine in their tasting room.
 I’d also HIGHLY recommend enjoying the sunset at either Venetsanos or Santo Wines.
 I honestly thought these two places were tourist traps but I enjoyed the view tremendously and the wines were just as good (or just as not bad) as the inland wineries.

 Read More Santorini Travel Posts

 2) Hiking the Entire Fira to Oia Trail